03 Jul Spinal Cord Injury Patient Andrew Bell Returns to Bangkok for More Treatment

 In 2015, and in an unfortunate twist of fate, Andrew Bell was involved in a devastating road accident.
 While riding his motorcycle, an inattentive driver ran into him, leaving him with a T5 Spinal Cord Injury (SCI).
 Despite the fact that the doctors told him to resign to the same fate of never being able to walk again, Andrew, however, was extremely determined to rewrite his own story.

-The first time Andrew came to us for treatment, he underwent the Epidural Stimulation procedure together with Stem Cell Treatments and other therapies as part of his rehabilitation program.
+The first time Andrew came to us for treatment, he underwent the Epidural Stimulation procedure together with Regenerative Treatments and other therapies as part of his rehabilitation program.
 Like other previous patients, Andrew’s initial results after the procedure and treatments were excellent.
 He was able to gain control of his legs and his great fitness levels helped in the recovery process.

 Epidural Stimulation involves the application of continuous electrical current to specific locations on the posterior structures of the lumbar spinal cord.
 The surgically implanted device sits over the spinal cord protective coating, where it is able to stimulate locomotor-like activity.
 Epidural Stimulation can be offered to patients with both incomplete and complete injuries.